varnish/Varnish-Book/varnish_book.rst

    ``Vary`` and ``hash_data()`` might behave very similar at first sight and they might even seem like alternatives for handling cookies.
    However, cached objects are referenced in different ways.

-   If Varnish is forced to store responeses with cookies, ``Vary`` ensures that Varnish stores resources per URL and Cookie.
+   If Varnish is forced to store responses with cookies, ``Vary`` ensures that Varnish stores resources per URL and Cookie.
    If ``Vary: Cookie`` is used, objects are purged in this way::

      txreq -req PURGE -url "/cookie.php"